-The Registry's main goal at this point is the development of an electronic filing system for candidates and political campaign committees.
-With the study completed by Local Government Data Processing and the interest shown by several legislators, the Registry is hopeful that funds will be appropriated for development of an Internet based electronic filing campaign financial disclosure system.
+The Registry's main goal continues to be the development of an electronic filing system for candidates and political campaign committees.
+With the study completed by Local Government Data Processing and the interest shown by several legislators, the Registry is hopeful that a funding method will be created for development of an Internet based electronic filing campaign financial disclosure system.